The-Synthetica/Bhardelia/README.md

 We can implement a fine tunning for the bot and find a hosting to!

-At the moment,the bot lost the only free hosting lol.
+At the moment, the bot lost the only free hosting lol.
 (Pagar un server en dolares para este proyecto no esta en mi abanico de posibilidades. #Argentina )

+Important!: The history chat of the bot doesnt work in high demand request due its a simple client for all the servers, so, if i want to have a record of all the servers, each server must have their own client, or the client should admit have different records.
+(I try this last one, but the client dont admint the chat history object)

 # 🔗 Links